Floby/node-object-iterator/README.md

 node-object-iterator
 ====================

-A module to walk through an objcet with an iterator
+> A module to walk through an object with an iterator